Leeyangee/leeyangee.github.io/_posts/2024-08-28-Research of QTS 5.1 - StackOverflow.md

 1. bypass Canary:

-    Here is a __stack_chk_guard and __stack_chk_fail here, how can we bypass it? obviously thats not difficult: Next, I will first show how to use the dumbest random guessing method to guess the Canary value.
-On average, it only takes 512 times to hint the Canary value.
+    Here is a __stack_chk_guard and __stack_chk_fail here, how can we bypass it? obviously thats not difficult

     ![/image/resources/1.png](/image/resources/qts_16.png)

-    Firstly input the string:

-Sleep this weekend, further analysis of this vulnerability will continue to be shared here
+    further analysis of this vulnerability will continue to be shared here

 ## [](#header-3)Info